zewa666/generator-aurelia/README.md

   yo aurelia:page YOURPAGENAME
   ```

+> If you get an error like `Error: spawn git ENOENT` when executing the yo command, you should check whether GIT is installed and accessible from the command line

 This will create a View and ViewModel with the given name inside the ```./src``` folder

 ## Credits